 - Starting in 2006, we developed and used our predictive cost model, which compares a development's proposed costs with the costs that we would expect for that development based on the Agency's experience with similar projects and industry-wide standards.
-This process flags high cost developments and helps maintain costs at a reasonable level. - With the Qualified Allocation Plan (QAP) for the 2014 Low-Income Housing Tax Credits (LIHTC), we added a selection criterion that gives preference to the 50 percent of tax credit applications with the lowest TDC per unit, which provides an incentive to minimize costs.

-In 2014, we also launched the Minnesota Challenge to Lower the Cost of Affordable Housing, which was initiated as an idea competition to identify and address system-level factors (such as land use policies or design standards) that increase costs for all developments.
+This process flags high cost developments and helps maintain costs at a reasonable level. - With the Qualified Allocation Plan (QAP) for the 2014 Low-Income Housing Tax Credits (LIHTC), we added a selection criterion to incentivize minimizing costs by giving a preference to the 50 percent of tax credit applications with the lowest TDC per unit, taking into account unit sizes, location and type of activity (new construction versus rehabilitation).
+With the 2022-2023 QAP, we dropped this scoring criterion.
+We were concerned that the points were a disincentive to use innovative energy efficiency/conservation efforts, which can add to upfront development costs but provides long-term benefits and savings.
+The scoring also became complicated by the fact that some state requirements, such as prevailing wage, increase costs and apply to most tax credit developments but not all.
+Finally, having the criterion did not appear to have a substantial impact on costs, which did not go down after it was put in place, and we were able to effectively contain costs prior to it being added.
+We will continue to monitor costs to see if dropping this selection criterion has an impact on the costs going forward. - In 2014, we also launched the Minnesota Challenge to Lower the Cost of Affordable Housing, which was initiated as an idea competition to identify and address system-level factors (such as land use policies or design standards) that increase costs for all developments.
 Since this initial competition, we have carried out several activities to address these systemic-cost drivers.

-We try to carry out at least one initiative each year.
+• In 2019 through 2021, we participated in and co-sponsored the Construction Revolution, which is an initiative to increase innovation in residential construction techniques with a focus on modular and offsite construction.